-Search engine optimisation (SEO) is the process of achieving good rankings for your website on Google.
+Search engine optimisation (SEO) is the process of optimising your website to achieve good rankings for your website on Google.
 But because Google continually refines the algorithm that determines rankings, optimising your site is like trying to hit a moving target.
 The trick is to keep on top of SEO trends so your site is optimised and has the best chance of ranking well

 The basics of SEO for Google

-Google's job is to find the best content for an internet user in any given situation.
-So the first step to getting ranked on Google is to forget about Google and focus on the user.
+Google's job is to find and deliver the best content in response to any search request.
+So, the first step to getting ranked on Google is to forget about Google and focus on the user.

 - Write content that uses the same language people use when typing their search requests.
 It's no good having a page about 'carbonated beverages' if everyone searches for 'fizzy drinks'.
-Keyword research using online services such as Keyword Spy and SEMrush helps you zero in on the best terms to use on your pages.
+Keyword research using online services such as SEMrush and SE Ranking helps you zero in on the best terms to use on your pages.

 - Work those words into your page.
 Don't go overboard, but make sure your target search terms appear in the page heading and some subheadings.
 Try and use them when you link between pages, too.